om-design/sattva/README.md

 SATTVA is a new type of AI engine.
 This research project explores how to build an **Attractor-based Understanding Machine (AUM)**: a system whose core representations are stable, semantic attractors in a dynamical state space rather than just token sequences.
 Most existing AI models gather a huge amount of statistics from training materials and guess the next most likely word.

 The working hypothesis: if semantic vectors are trained so that their associations form stable attractors, then meaning, memory, and (eventually) agency can emerge from the geometry and dynamics of those attractors.
+In practical terms, this means that the form of connected concepts creates a geometry of neurons.
+When similar geometries are present, they resonate and form association.
+The more resonance locally, the farther it reaches.
+This allows two main advantages that are new.
+First, is that out of many, many connections many concepts can occupy the same space with patterns emerging as needed.
+Second, distant resonance can give rise to true creativity and perhaps imagination.

 ## What SATTVA means